Brighton Health Campus

 The Health Campus was established in 1946 as a benevolent home and throughout the years the service has evolved in response to changing health needs and priorities.

-Currently, we are working with patients, families and staff to move our long-term rehabilitation patients from our acquired brain injury service to Brighton Health Campus to provide better access to the community and local services.
+We have worked with patients, families and staff to move our rehabilitation patients from our acquired brain injury service to Brighton Health Campus to provide better access to the community and local services.

 In addition, we have introduced interim care services to the campus in mid-December 2018.